-El Yunque National Forest (YNF) in Puerto Rico is a subtropical rainforest that supports mongoose populations.
-The presence of mongoose in YNF is a concern because mongoose may negatively impact native fauna and are a threat to human health (rabies virus).
-Effective management strategies are likely location-specific for mongooses in the forest.
+Effective management strategies are likely location-specific for mongooses in Puerto Rico, however, we don't know much about their population numbers or presence outside of main protected areas.
 For management strategies involving population control, data on population size and spatial distribution are very valuable.
-Thus, I aim to have an initial understanding of the current population of mongooses in YNF and how it associates with habitat features in the landscape.
+I am aiming to have an initial understanding of the current population of mongooses in El Yunque National Forest and how it associates with habitat features in the landscape.